 Most regions of Uganda, apart from the dry area in the north, have an annual rainfall of between 1,000mm and 2,000 mm.
 There is heavy rain between March and May and between October and November when road travel can become difficult in parts of the country.

-The best time for mountain gorilla trekking is during the dry seasons, between January and February as well as June to September.
+The best time for mountain gorilla trekking is during the dry seasons, between January and February as well as from June to September.
 Wildlife viewing is best at the end of the dry seasons when the game is more concentrated around water sources.

 What to wear in Uganda